NingmengLemon/BiliTools-Remake/README.md

                         Specify path to a folder to store output file.
 Leaving it blank is equal to use --dry-run
 ```

-TLDR:
-- Use `-i STRING` to give a source like URL, with a valid id in it.
-- Use `-o PATH` to give a path to folder to save file(s).
-- Use `--index STRING` to tell program which episode(s) to download.

 ### Examples

 For example, you want to download video [`BV1GJ411x7h7`](https://www.bilibili.com/video/BV1GJ411x7h7/) and its `zh-cn` subtitle, and save these into current dir: